Filter sensitive table data using row filters and column masks

 Use mapping tables to create an access-control list

 To achieve row-level security, consider defining a mapping table (or access-control list).
-Each mapping table is a comprehensive mapping table that encodes which data rows in the original table are accessible to certain users or groups.
+A comprehensive mapping table encodes which data rows in the original table are accessible to certain users or groups.
 Mapping tables are useful because they offer simple integration with your fact tables through direct joins.

-This methodology proves beneficial in addressing many use cases with custom requirements.
+This methodology addresses many use cases that include custom requirements.
 Examples include:

-• Creating intricate hierarchies, such as organizational structures, requiring diverse sets of rules.
+Creating intricate hierarchies, such as organizational structures, that require diverse sets of rules.

-By adopting mapping tables in this way, you can effectively tackle these challenging scenarios and ensure robust row-level and column-level security implementations.
+By adopting mapping tables, you can accomplish these challenging scenarios and ensure robust row-level and column-level security implementations.

 Mapping table examples